West Milford Township High School

 Section 1 President: Presides at all meetings of the Association.
 Appoints all Committee Chairs and is, by right, a member of all committees.
 The President along with the Vice President will communicate with the other groups, organized or not.
 The President along with the Vice President is responsible for Committee organization.

 Section 4 Corresponding Secretary: Handles the correspondence of the Association, as directed by the President, Board (Article 2 of these Bylaws), or the Association.
 Assist with information dissemination to the members and provide information to the newsletter chairperson in a timely fashion.
+The Corresponding Secretary may act as Assistant Treasurer upon agreement of a majority of the executive board.

 ARTICLE 2 Executive Board